-The original VA loan would need to be paid in full in order to pursue the one-time restoration.
+The original VA loan would need to be paid in full to pursue the one-time restoration.
 You can’t take advantage of this if you’re still making mortgage payments on the property.

 There's a big caveat here worth noting: If you obtain the one-time restoration and then later want to seek another VA loan, you'll have to sell every property you obtained with a VA loan in order to restore your entitlement.